-2. Add one of the following lines to the [WFClient] section:

-CursorStipple=ffff,ffff (to make the cursor black)

-CursorStipple=0,0 (to make the cursor white)
+- Add one of the following lines to the [WFClient] section: CursorStipple=ffff,ffff (to make the cursor black) CursorStipple=0,0 (to make the cursor white) - 3.
+Save and close the file.

 Color flash

 When you move the mouse into or out of a connection window, the colors in the non-focused window start to flash.
 This issue is a known limitation when using the X Windows System with PseudoColor displays.
 If possible, use a higher color depth for the affected connection.